psolymos/clickrup/script/README.md

 ## Test instance

-For testing, I created a throwaway ClickUp workspace that can be populatd with the `create.R` script.
+For testing, I created a throwaway ClickUp workspace that can be populated with the `create.R` script.
 The data in a live workspace is richer, but modification and deletion can only reliably be tested on a toy workspace.
 The "team ID" is hard-coded in `create.R` to ensure that the code doesn't accidentally wipe the live workspace.